sablier-labs/v2-core/wiki/Tests.md

 ## State Trees

-You may notice that every integration test contract is accompanied by a corresponding `.tree` file.
+You may notice that some test files are accompanied by a corresponding `.tree` file.
 The goal with this is to structure the tests within a tree in which the parent nodes represent specific state conditions that govern the smart contract's behavior, while the leaves signify the conditions being tested.

 To replicate the tree in Solidity, we use modifiers following the naming pattern `when<Condition>`.